Yannael/ethereumHelloWorld/README.md

 ![Web page](images-readme/webpage.png)

 The javascript code in `interactWithBlockchain.html` basically creates a contract object from the compiled contract JSON file, and interacts with using the web3 API.
-Seethe [web3 documentation](https://github.com/ethereum/web3.js/) for more information on how to interact with contracts, and other possibilities provided by the web3 API.
+See the [web3 documentation](https://github.com/ethereum/web3.js/) for more information on how to interact with contracts, and other possibilities provided by the web3 API.

-You can in Ganache that a new transaction was created, from your contract address to the SimpleStorage contract address:
+You can see in Ganache that a new transaction was created, from your contract address, to the SimpleStorage contract address:

 ![New transaction](images-readme/tx_contract.png)